 'If you’re working from home, a good desk light can lift the spirits and increase focus.
 Whether you have a dedicated study or a converted nook, lighting is key to creating a mood of productivity', says Charlie Bowles, director of Original BTC Director.
 'Look for streamlined designs with angleable shades, to cast light where it’s most needed.
 A bone china shade will create a soft welcoming environment you’re eager to spend time in, while a metal shade concentrates light on paperwork.'

 'Opt for a room divider or desk with built-in walls to carve out a designated area for work,' says Rachael Fell, Furniture Buying Manager at Habitat.
 'Isolating the workspace in this way evokes an element of seclusion which encourages focus and concentration.
 These clear physical boundaries also help mentally separate office and living areas, meaning it’s easier to leave work behind at the end of the day.'

-Even tidying away your laptop or any paperwork into a box at the end of the day, will mentally allow you to switch off.
-Trying to eat dinner while being surrounded in spreadsheets doesn’t make for the healthiest way to eat…
+Even tidying away your laptop or any paperwork into a box at the end of the day, will mentally allow you to switch off, especially in a small home office.
+Trying to eat dinner while being surrounded by spreadsheets doesn't make for the healthiest way to eat...

 Roller blinds can also work well to control your light levels and can be installed easily and quickly, to solve glare from the sun on your screen.